 Global Supplier to the F-35 Lightning II

 The F-35 production effort is led by Lockheed Martin, with Northrop Grumman and BAE Systems as principal partners.
-The F-35 is produced in countries that have either purchased or plan to purchase the aircraft, which includes the United States, seven partner nations as well as six FMS buyers.
+The F-35 is produced in countries that have either purchased or plan to purchase the aircraft, which includes the United States, seven partner nations as well as Foreign Military Sales buying nations.
 The partner nations are the United Kingdom, Italy, Netherlands, Canada, Denmark, Norway, and Australia.
-The following countries are purchasing the aircraft through Foreign Military Sales (FMS): Belgium, Israel, Japan, Poland, Singapore and South Korea.

 Together with the F-22 Raptor, the F-35 Lightning II is the only true fifth-generation fighter aircraft, and utilizes the latest technologies within advanced aerostructures, sensor systems, electronics, and stealth capabilities.